External Rules

 - Practice: or action -- what is actually done.

-Then I introduced the Fourth Platform of Business needs, which brings organization mission and business needs into our conceptual diagram.
+- Business needs, which brings organization mission and business needs into our conceptual diagram.
 Mission can include doing good to help individuals and society, earning revenue and business, obtaining donations or grants, surviving, thriving, and growing.

 We can view all five components together in this diagram, where we now view everything from a top view perspective.